Válber (footballer, born 1967)

-Válber Roel de Oliveira, simply known as Válber (born 31 March 1967 in Rio de Janeiro), is a former association footballer who played primarily as centre back.
+Válber Roel de Oliveira, simply known as Válber (born 31 March 1967 in Rio de Janeiro), is a Brazilian former association footballer who played primarily as centre-back.
 He played for the Brazil national team and played for several Brasileirão Série A clubs.
 He won the Copa Libertadores twice in his career with two different teams, first with Sao Paulo in the 1993 Copa Libertadores & with Vasco da Gama in the 1998 Copa Libertadores.